Democratic lawmakers announce legislation to invest in school facilities

 Their announcement comes on the heels of the Commonwealth Court’s ruling in the William Penn School District lawsuit, that Pennsylvania’s system of funding public education is unconstitutional.
 The group of lawmakers stressed that in addition to the need for basic education funding, the lawsuit highlighted school facilities issues.

-“When a child is sitting in a classroom with peeling paint and asbestos, shivering because they’re too cold or has a nosebleed and a headache because they’re too hot, they can’t learn,” said Fiedler, D-Phila.
+“When a child is sitting in a classroom with peeling paint and asbestos, shivering because they’re too cold or has a nosebleed and a headache because they’re too hot, they can’t learn,” Fiedler said.
 “School buildings are a statewide educational and public health issue, and we need to start funding them with that importance.
 The recent Commonwealth Court ruling provides the state an excellent opportunity right now to ensure all children can go to school in a safe building and pursue a quality education.”

-“During my nearly 20 years as a teacher, I taught in a wide variety of classrooms, from bright, modern spaces to those with poor lighting, leaky ceilings and outdated ventilation,” said Merski, D-Erie.
+“During my nearly 20 years as a teacher, I taught in a wide variety of classrooms, from bright, modern spaces to those with poor lighting, leaky ceilings and outdated ventilation,” said Merski.
 “I saw firsthand how building conditions can impact learning.
 Our kids deserve a safe, modern environment that’s conducive to learning, and our dedicated teachers and school staff deserve a safe workplace.”

 Also speaking as a medical professional and a lawmaker, Khan, D-Phila. said, "As a family nurse practitioner, I am deeply invested in the health and safety of children across the commonwealth.
 We need to make sure our kids can attend schools where they are safe, enriched and feel invested in.
 Schools must be cathedrals of learning with an environment that will elevate our students’ health and well-being, not lower it.”

-Kearney, D-Delaware, is introducing similar legislation in the Pennsylvania Senate.
+Kearney is introducing similar legislation in the Pennsylvania Senate.